samantakray/v0-erp-v3-Jun/documents/14-feature-new-skus-and-orders.md

 - **Stone Type Selection**: User selects from 70+ stone types (grouped alphabetically)
 - **Image Upload**: Optional image upload with validation and preview

-#### 3. **Multiple SKU Variants**
+#### 3. **Multiple SKUs to a Set**
-- User can add multiple SKU variants using "Add SKU Variant" button
+- User can add multiple SKU variants using "Add SKU to Set" button
-- Each variant can have different configurations
+- Each new SKU added to the set can have different configurations
-- All variants share the same sequential number but get different category prefixes
+- All the skus in a set share the same sequential number but get different category prefixes
 - Example: RG-0001 (Ring), NK-0001 (Necklace) for the same batch

 #### 4. **SKU ID Preview**